RemiJu/Process_Journal/README.md

 - Fixed Object project Camera switch and jump delay bug as well as made new FPS camera

 - weird teleportation glitch: at weird points in the second area character will teleport back to original area, may need to redo areas.

+# April 9th to April 15th

+## Summary of work:

+- fixed strange teleportation bug from Object game scene

+- found issue with light dark jumping mechanic, may need tweaking.

+- found error when transferring from menu to other game modes: missing game object.
+May cause issues when building final game.

+- was provided with a good water shader, may make use of it in Object scene as planned.